wwyf/Waterfall-backend/README.md

 pip install -r requirements.txt
 ```

-And finally you can run Waterfall-backend in debug mode.
+Finally you can run Waterfall-backend in debug mode.
 ```
 export FLASK_APP=src
 export FLASK_ENV=development # tuen on debug mode and other dev features flask run
 ```

+Backend will run on http://localhost:5000.